ferrna/FerrnA/README.md

 ### Hello there!
 <div>
 <p align="left">
 👋 Hi there!
-I'm Fernando Arriondo, a dedicated Junior Web Developer with a focus on crafting responsive, user-friendly web applications.
+I'm Fernando Arriondo, a dedicated Web Developer with a focus on crafting responsive, user-friendly web applications.
 Over the past year, I've honed my skills in both front-end and back-end development, building full-stack solutions that solve real-world problems.

 🔧 Technologies I work with: